 The best part of all: the VPN even gives users access to a FREE PROXY service so even if you don’t want to download its Windows apps, you can still use it as totally free VPN for your PC quite easily.

 5. TunnelBear: 500MB Data Cap on Free Version

 Similar to Windscribe, TunnelBear is also located in Canada.
 The VPN offers both: a free and premium model.

 Their VPN software for Windows is quite amazing, presenting easy configuration options, seamless server selection, protocol shifting, and activation/deactivation of features like the “VigilantBear” a.k.a.
 Automatic Kill Switch in normal VPN lingo.

 For security, TunnelBear VPN offers access to OpenVPN and IPSec/IKEv2, which uses the standard 256-bit AES protection.
-The provider even adds a “Ghostbear” feature, which uses obfuscation technology for getting around firewalls in countries like China, but this is only available in the paid version.
+The provider even adds a “Ghostbear” feature, which uses obfuscation technology for getting around firewalls in countries like China, Korea.

 For connectivity, you have a selection of 1,000+ servers in 23 countries, but if you opt for the free plan, you will only be able to use 4.